brugnara/storycrossing/README.md

 - Write your mysql configuration in /application/configs/application.ini.
 - For using facebook login, you have to create a facebook application and add api keys in application.ini
 - Mail: application/api/Mailer.php contains all data for sending email from site (notifications..).
 Write your own email data for testing this.
+- Zend Framework 1.x is required.
+Set in your apache env or add a sym link in /library

 Mobile
 ======